 It isn't always necessary or even possible to bring extra fuel, but consider it when possible.
 It'll be one less thing to worry about when things don't go as planned.
-And you might just be thankful you did when you realize the FBO has shut down for the night and there's no self-service fuel available.
+You might just be thankful you did when you realize the fixed based operator (FBO) has shut down for the night and there's no self-service fuel available.

 During your preflight, pay special attention to the navigation lights (position lights) and the landing and taxi lights.
-But also pay attention to the aircraft interior lights, like the panel lights, which can be extremely dim in some older airplanes.
-And if you're a daytime flyer most of the time, you should become familiar with the positions of knobs and levers, the on/off positions of important switches, and the dome lights, if there are any.
+Pay attention to the aircraft interior lights, like the panel lights, which can be extremely dim in some older airplanes.
+If you're a daytime flyer most of the time, you should become familiar with the positions of knobs and levers, the on/off positions of important switches, and the dome lights, if there are any.

 Check Hours for ATC, FBOs, Etc

 Have you ever arrived at an airport just to realize that fuel services aren't available after hours?
-Or have you tried to fly an approach just to be informed by ATC that the approach isn't authorized at night?
+Or have you tried to fly an approach just to be informed by air traffic control (ATC) that the approach isn't authorized at night?
 Or planned to take off on a particular runway, only to realize that night takeoffs aren't allowed?
 It is where it can be important to pay attention to details—including the notes on charts.
 What's available during the day isn't always available at night.

 If you're flying a night VFR cross country, your planning will change slightly.
 Instead of choosing your regular checkpoints, you'll want to choose checkpoints that are well lit and easily seen from the air.
 A lake bed, for example, which is highly visible during the day will blend in with the rest of the darkness below you, but a city or another airport will be much easier to identify at night.
 Plan your route along lighted checkpoints like cities, towns, airports, and highways.
 Make sure you know the terrain around you and your minimum safe altitudes!